aainur/buildcast.ai/README.md

 # Buildcast.ai

-Fork this repository and build nFactorial Ai Cup 2025 projects
+Build for nFactorial Ai Cup 2025

 **Ainur Aman**

-**Buildcast.ai - AI-Powered Learning Assistant**

-Transform any material into efficient learning content with AI-powered extraction, audio summaries, and interactive flashcards.
+**Buildcast.ai - AI-Powered Fast Learning and Revising Assistant** Transform any material into efficient learning content with AI-powered extraction, audio summaries, and interactive flashcards.
 Built with Next.js 14, TypeScript, Claude 3 Haiku, and ElevenLabs for the nFactorial AI Cup 2025.

+If you promised to read that material before a meeting or exam and now need to review it in minutes, this app is for you.

 ## ✨ Check the app